11rahul00/Quiz-Performance-Analysis/README.md

 - **Description**: Identify the top 10 users with the highest total points earned each week.
 - **Expected Output**: A report showing the top 10 users ranked by total points per week.

-### Q6.
-Find Users Who Improved Their Performance Over Time
-- **Description**: Identify users whose average points have increased over time.
-- **Expected Output**: A list of users where their latest average score is higher than their earlier average.

 ## Key SQL Concepts Covered